dev-muhus/superpiccell-website/README.md

 # Super Piccell Website Project

 This project is a website for the Super Piccell project, built using Next.js and Docker, with Contentful for content management.
+It is designed to be flexible and reusable for other projects by simply updating the environment variables.

 ## Project Structure